ron-rivest/2016-aus-senate-audit/rivest/README.md

 Current contents:

-``sp2.py``              slightly modified copy of original "variant sample" routine of Rivest and Yu.
+``sp2.py``              Slightly modified copy of original "variant sample" routine of Rivest and Yu.
                         This is probably not going to be used, as it is rather slow.
                         We'll use the Bayesian method instead.